tuckwoor/nexus_research/README.md

 4. (Optional) Set up a local SearXNG instance for web search results.

+5. Remove the _sample from the .json filenames and update the contents if required.

 ## How to Use

 1. **Run the application:**